apache/trafficserver/doc/admin-guide/files/records.yaml.en.rst

    :reloadable:

-   The total number of concurrent client connections that |TS| will accept from a given client.
+   The total number of concurrent client connections that |TS| will accept from a given client IP address.
 Any received connections from a client beyond this limit will be immediately closed.
-Once the number of concurrent client connections drops below this configured value, |TS| will begin accepting new connections while the number of concurrent connections remains below this limit.
+Once the number of concurrent client connections drops below this configured value, |TS| will begin accepting new connections from that IP while the number of concurrent connections remains below this limit.
 A value of 0 disables the per client concurrent connection limit.

 .. ts:cv:: CONFIG proxy.config.http.per_client.connection.alert_delay INT 60
    :reloadable:
    :units: seconds

-   Throttle alerts per client group to be no more often than this many seconds.
+   Throttle alerts per client IP address to be no more often than this many seconds.
 Summary data is provided per alert to allow log scrubbing to generate accurate data.

 .. ts:cv:: CONFIG proxy.config.net.max_requests_in INT 0